chrtsa/H7F5633/Assignment1.md

 *Karolinska Institutet*

-## Read the research article of the hands-on working group you are assigned to (see file “Student Groups.pdf” in shared folder General course material) and answer the following questions
+Read the research article of the hands-on working group you are assigned to (see file “Student Groups.pdf” in shared folder General course material) and answer the following questions:

+## Task 1

 #### What is the medically relevant insight from the article?